ansys/ansys-templates/src/ansys/templates/python/solution/{{cookiecutter.__project_name_slug}}/README.rst

 ----------------------------------

 All those checks can be triggered with one single tool: ``pre-commit``. ``pre-commit`` is a GIT hook allowing to trigger all the code style commands at once at the point when you perform a git commit.
-``pre-commit`` prevents you from forgetting to run the required actions against your code and it ensures the exact smae style policies are applied.
+``pre-commit`` prevents you from forgetting to run the required actions against your code and it ensures the exact same style policies are applied.
 The code style policy is defined in the
 ``.pre-commit-config.yaml`` at project root.

 Developers are not forced but encouraged to install ``pre-commit`` via: